-The gadgets $D_1,D_2 \ldots, D_r$ are arranged in the same order as that of the maximal cliques in ${\cal O}$.
+The gadgets $D_1,D_2 \ldots, D_t$ are arranged in the same order as that of the maximal cliques in ${\cal O}$.
 Further, for each $v \in V(G)$, the stretched interval associated with $I(v)$ has $D_{l(v)}$ as its left-most gadget and $D_{r(v)}$ as its rightmost gadget.
-To complete the construction, between each pair of consecutive gadgets we add an additional point.
-We show later that this additional point is crucial in obtaining the exact hitting set of special cases of exactly hittable interval graphs.
+To complete the construction, between each pair of consecutive gadgets, we add an additional point, and we refer to these points as intermediate points.
+These points play a crucial role in our characterization of $\ehig$s in Section \ref{subsec:computeExactHittingSet}.
 The stretched interval of $I(v)$ contains all these additional points between consecutive gadgets in the ordered set $\{D_{l(v)}, D_{l(v)+1}, \ldots, D_{r(v)}\}$.
-Let $H_G = (\mathcal{V},\mathcal{I})$ denote the canonical interval hypergraph thus obtained. $\mathcal{V}$ is the set of all points internal to the gadgets (defined below) and the $r-1$ additional points between consecutive gadgets (as described above).
-The hyperedges in ${\cal I}$ are the stretched intervals corresponding to each interval in ${\cal I'}$.
-We now describe the gadget $D_i$ associated with maximal clique $Q_i$, $1 \leq i \leq r$.\\
+Let $H_G = (\mathcal{V},\mathcal{I})$ denote the canonical interval hypergraph thus obtained. $\mathcal{V}$ is the set of all points internal to the gadgets (defined below) and the $t-1$ additional points between consecutive gadgets (as described above).
+The intervals in ${\cal I}$ are the stretched intervals corresponding to each interval in ${\cal I'}$.
+We now describe the gadget $D_i$ associated with maximal clique $Q_i$, $1 \leq i \leq t$.\\